 (2023) CSU Mountain Campus, CO

 Apa khabar ("Hello" in Malay)!
-I'm currently pursuing a doctoral degree at the University of New Mexico.
-My research interests range from studying tectonic deformation (e.g., earthquakes) to localized natural hazards (e.g., landslides, post-fire debris flow) primarily using geodetic (geophysics) methods and modeling but also not limited to doing field observations.
+I will be starting my postdoctorate at GEOMAR, Germany, in early 2026.
+My research interests range from studying tectonic deformation (e.g., earthquakes) to localized natural hazards (e.g., landslides, post-fire debris flows).
+I primarily use geodetic (geophysical) methods such as InSAR & GNSS and modeling approaches to study subduction zones and atypical fault systems.
+I also apply other remote observations and field-based approaches to study post-fire debris flows.

 I received my B.S. in Geology from the University of Maryland - College Park after transferring from Malaysia in my junior year.
-My passion for research led me to pursue an M.S. in Geophysics at California State University Northridge and my Ph.D.
-My passion for geology started when I realized I was a victim of misinformation about the 2015 Sabah earthquake in Malaysia.
+My passion for research led me to pursue an M.S. in Geophysics at California State University Northridge, and my Ph.D at The University of New Mexico.
+My passion for geology began when I realized I had been misled about the 2015 Sabah earthquake in Malaysia.
 Since then, I've been interested and actively involved in doing research related to geohazards.

 Here is a summary of my story (link) in Temblor.